Loading…

 Research provides a means for exploring teaching and learning in classrooms and other contexts, with some studies suggesting new ways of working.
 Every year many science education Masters, PhD and EdD students develop an expertise in a specific area of science education which can provide useful insights into how science works in the classroom.
 Come along to this session to hear a range of findings arising from a number of these studies and join in discussions for those that interest you.

-Details of these mini-presentations will be made available by December.
+Details of these mini-presentations will be made available by December, as will be populated below as we hear from those presenting.

 Speakers